opengisch/QField-docs/en/case-studies/rwanda-rural-water.rst

 and most of them need to put efforts on data collection again.

 WASAC decided to continuously update all of the data and keeps doing this until now.
-We think QField works very well for this purpose.
+QField has proven to be very well suited for this purpose.

 In order to distribute and updating the data, we developed a python script `postgis2qfield <https://github.com/WASAC/postgis2qfield>`__.